 Every effort counts.
 So, auditing delivery routes with route planning software and reducing the stops required for delivery with first- and last-mile logistics tools like smart parcel locker solutions can make a significant impact in reducing harmful greenhouse gas emissions.

 With elevated consumer expectations for same-day delivery and on-demand order access, innovative solutions for logistics optimization are critical for business success in today’s competitive retail environment.

-Retailers and logistics providers, such as Purolator, DHL, and DPD in the UK, are turning to smart retail lockers to fulfil more parcel pick-ups and returns, provide greater convenience for their customers, and offer a new level of choice over where, when, and how customers get the item they ordered.
+Retailers and logistics providers, such as Purolator, DHL, and DPD in the UK, are turning to smart retail lockers to fulfil more parcel pick-ups and drop off lockers for returns, provide greater convenience for their customers, and offer a new level of choice over where, when, and how customers get the item they ordered.